ShiawasenaHoshi/Algorithms/README.md

 # README #

-This is implementations of algorithms
+This is implementations of algorithms:
+- binary search
+- counting sort
+- insert sort
+- quick sort
+- Shell sort
+Each has tests (JUnit 4)